junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Is that why you still haven't called Sam?"
 Cas asks carefully.
 "Or started driving to Texas?"

-Dean stiffens a little, slowing sitting straight in the seat.
+Dean stiffens a little, slowly sitting straight in the seat.
 "It's a thirty-hour drive," he says instead.

 "I know," Cas nods with understanding.
 "Take your time."

 Dean swallows.
 They both know it has nothing to do with the driving hour.

-Cas reaches out to hold his hand, and Dean returns an appreciated nod.
+Cas reaches out to hold his hand, and Dean returns an appreciative nod.

 It takes him three more days to start heading southwest, and another four days on the road.
 He does take his time.